topelectronicsfasteners/topelectronicsfasteners.github.io/value.md

   icon: fas fa-truck
   description: Ensures your parts are always available and delivered per your demand.
 - template: item
-  title: Kitting, Assembly and Packaging
+  title: Kitting, Assembly and Custom Packaging
   description: Customized kitting, packaging, labeling and sub-assembly to your specifications.
   icon: fas fa-box
 - template: item